 A lot of this guide looks at technology-enabled methods for gathering evidence but sometimes—no matter how many analytics tools you have—you need to go to the source and get some raw data.
-This means actually observing people and their behaviour.
+This means actually observing people and their behaviour ‘in the wild’.

 This is particularly true if you are looking to design an online service that interacts with people's daily lives.
 If you're designing an app which helps people make healthier decisions when out shopping in supermarkets, you'd better go out and get a good understanding of how people actually shop first.

 How many people to recruit is a question of how complex the product you’re looking to research is (the more there is to observe, the more people you’ll want) and how much budget you have.
-You need to build enough sample variety into your sessions to start seeing overlap with insights – 10-12 people is a decent target but just one or two is still better than none.
+You need to build enough sample variety into your sessions so you reach the point where you see overlap with insights.
+10-12 people is a decent target but just one or two is still better than none.

 The big thing to watch out for in field studies is being sure not to insert yourself into the research too much.
-Don't ask the participants lots of questions as you go along or help them too much if they're struggling with something.
-You could end up biasing the results and missing out on opportunities to learn how they currently tackle problems.
+Don't ask the participants lots of questions as you go along, or help them too much if they're struggling with something, or get in the way with recording things.
+You could end up biasing the results and missing out on opportunities to learn how they truly tackle problems.

 If you do have lots of questions you want to dig into further then save them until the end of the observed period and ask them in a more formal interview then.
 Good questions to ask are 'why' they do things, especially if it isn't obvious from simply observing.